dhis2/dhis2-docs-implementation/content/tracker_implementation/building-your-tracker-programs.md

 Additionally, it is important to decide whether to configure the tracker in a separate or the same instance as your aggregate system.
 A major advantage of having one instance is the ability to directly generate reports from tracker data.
 However, having the two in the same instance requires stricter standard operating procedures (SOPs) for maintaining user accounts to ensure proper access to patient data is restricted.

-**10 hosting and security principles that should be included in your hosting plan, regardless of whether the instance is local or in the cloud:**
+**Key hosting and security principles that should be included in your hosting plan, regardless of whether the instance is local or in the cloud:**

 - The operating system is a Long-Term Service (LTS) edition
 - There is an automatic process for applying OS security patches